 Sammet wanted to pursue more direct work with computers, so she accepted a position with Sylvania, after scanning the classifieds for men’s jobs.
 In 1959, Sammet and five other programmers designed the COBOL computer language, which is still used today.

 Sammet went to work for IBM in 1961, where she directed the development of FORMAC, which is used for symbolic mathematics.
-Just four years later, Sammet became the programming language technology manager for IBM, and led the development of the Ada programming language.
+Just four years later, Sammet became the programming language technology manager for IBM and led the development of the Ada programming language.

 One of the most relatable stories about women in coding comes from Frances Allen, who is best known for her groundbreaking work in optimizing compilers.
-Like many career women in the mid 20th century, she went to school for teaching at the New York State College for Teachers (which eventually became part of the State University of New York at Albany).
+Like many career women in the mid-20th century, she went to school for teaching at the New York State College for Teachers (which eventually became part of the State University of New York at Albany).
 She graduated with a bachelor’s in science degree in math and went on to become a teacher.
-Two years after graduating, she pursued her masters of science degree in mathematics at the University of Michigan.
+Two years after graduating, she pursued her master of science degree in mathematics at the University of Michigan.

 Like many today, Allen found herself buried under student loan debt.
 That’s when she began working for the Thomas J. Watson Research Center at IBM and taught Fortran to employees.
 While Allen planned to leave IBM once she paid her debt, she retired after working for the company for 45 years.

-Allen’s many awards and accolades include the IEEE Computer Society Charles Babbage Award, the Ada Lovelace Award from the Association of Women in Computing.
+Allen’s many awards and accolades include the IEEE Computer Society Charles Babbage Award and the Ada Lovelace Award from the Association of Women in Computing.
 She was the first woman to win the Turing Award and she was the first woman to earn an IBM fellowship.
 A Ph.D.
 IBM Fellowship Award was created in her honor.
 She is a Fellow of the IEEE and the Association for Computing Machinery.
 Allen retired from IBM in 2002.